SanDiegoCountySheriff/PIIFinder/README.md

 Python Application using spaCy to find Personal Identifying Information

 ## Requirements
+**PIIFinder**
+Install Python 3.x
 ###### If you're behind a corporate firewall you might need to use the second set of commands to complete the download.
 **PIIFinder**
 ```
 git clone https://github.com/SanDiegoCountySheriff/PIIFinder.git
 or
-Download the files directly from github
+Download the files directly from github, then extract them from the ZIP file.
 ```
 **spaCy**
 ```